Article by Ewen Hosie

 "From the beginning I knew I wanted to have large, elaborate story planets in the game,” she says, “but I didn't know quite how to make them feel like real places.
 I played around with a few ideas, including an early experiment where I placed platforms all around these round planets, [but] the platforming never felt as interesting or smooth as the rest of the game, so eventually I cut it in favor of something simpler: smaller planets with original art and interactive characters."

-The soundtrack, by Ben Prunty of FTL, conveys an excellent atmosphere as Iona sways her way through space.
+, conveys an excellent atmosphere as Iona sways her way through space.
 In the press build I played, the tracks played on a loop, which does result in some abrupt musical stops due to the lack of segue, but Robinson promises a more dynamic audio experience in the final build, explaining that she has “just implemented a feature that will use the velocity of the main character to adjust the music that's playing."

 Gravity Ghost shows promise.
 At this stage, unlocking new constellations might be slightly too easy—the final constellation only requiring 30 stars at present—but this could be considered an attempt to maintain the game's relaxing atmosphere.